More Than 50 Fun, Free, and Kid-Approved Inside Summer Activities

 - Visit your local bookstore for a free reading.

 - Go to a flea market or swap meet.
-It’s so neat to discover what kids call ‘valuable’ finds.
+It’s fun to see what kids call ‘valuable’ finds.

 Some Preparation Required